How to upgrade from Windows 11 Home to Pro

-When Windows 11 arrives later this year, it will come in a few different editions.
-Just like with previous Windows versions, different editions contain certain different features, which make the operating system more tailored for different users.
+Windows 11 is nw officially available, and just like previous versions of Windows, it will come in a few different editions.
+The Windows 11 editions are similar t those of Windows 10, and different editions contain certain different features, which make the operating system more tailored for different users.
 For the general public, there are two main editions you’ll find — Windows 11 Home and Windows 11 Pro.
 As the name suggests, Windows 11 Pro is the more feature-rich edition, but most laptops come with the Home edition.
 Even Microsoft’s own Surface devices come with Windows 10 Home, with the exception of the Surface Pro 7+.
 In this guide, we’ll show you how to upgrade from Windows 11 Home to Pro, and why you might want to.

 If you’re looking to learn a bit more about different editions, you can check out our article about Windows 11 SKUs.
 In addition to Home and Pro, there are numerous editions for business and education users.
 There are also specific editions for different kinds of devices.